EnderTurret/MinestuckCompat/README.md

 Minestuck Compat offers some optional features that can be turned on via the config.
 These features all generally aid efforts at integrating Minestuck with other mods.
 Modpack developers may find these useful for making other mods play nicely with Minestuck, and mod developers may find them useful for developing Minestuck addons.
-See the following section for details on the offered features.
+See the following sections for details on the offered features.

 Mod/modpack developers may also ship an `assets/yournamespace/minestuckcompat/swapping_weapons.json` file to supplement Minestuck Compat's swapping weapon list with additional such weapons.
 (For example, many of Alchemy Expanded's firearms.)

+#### Excluding items from `dumpGristlessItems` and the analyzer

+Minestuck Compat offers three tags for excluding items from the `dumpGristlessItems` config option and the obtainability analyzer:
+* `minestuckcompat:technical_items`, for "technical" items — items that only exist as an implementation detail (like item data holders or icon items)
+* `minestuckcompat:unobtainable_items`, for items that survival mode players cannot normally obtain
+	* `minestuckcompat:creative_items`, for items accessible exclusively to creative mode players (but excluding operator items)

 ## Debugging features

 Minestuck Compat provides a few debugging features, mainly involving Minestuck's grist cost generator.
 They can all be found in Minestuck Compat's config.

-#### dumpGristlessItems
+#### `dumpGristlessItems`

 This causes Minestuck Compat to dump a list of items that lack grist costs to the log.
 This is *invaluable* for finding unalchemizable things to write grist cost recipes for!